Layer 2 VPN

 vpc virtual port channel

 While Layer 2 networks evolved beyond the loop-free topologies with STP, the first-hop gateway functions for Layer 3 also became more sophisticated.
-The traditional centralized gateways hosted at the distribution or aggregation layers have transitioned to distributed gateway implementations.
-This has allowed for scaling out and removal of choke points.
+The traditional centralized gateways hosted at the distribution or aggregation layers have transitioned to distributed gateway implementations, which has allowed for scaling out and the removal of choke points.

 Virtual port channels